The Travels of Marco Polo

-The book was written by romance writer Rustichello da Pisa, who worked from accounts which he had heard from Marco Polo when they were imprisoned together in Genoa.
-Rustichello wrote it in Franco-Venetian, a cultural language widespread in northern Italy between the subalpine belt and the lower Po between the 13th and 15th centuries.
+The book was written by the romance writer Rustichello da Pisa, who worked from accounts which he had heard from Marco Polo when they were imprisoned together in Genoa.
+Rustichello wrote it in Franco-Venetian, a literary language widespread in northern Italy between the subalpine belt and the lower Po between the 13th and 15th centuries.
 It was originally known as Livre des Merveilles du Monde or Devisement du Monde ("Description of the World").
 The book was translated into many European languages in Marco Polo's own lifetime, but the original manuscripts are now lost, and their reconstruction is a matter of textual criticism.
-A total of about 150 copies in various languages are known to exist, including in French, Tuscan, two versions in Venetian, and two different versions in Latin.
+A total of about 150 copies in various languages are known to exist, including in Old French, Tuscan, two versions in Venetian, and two different versions in Latin.

 From the beginning, there has been incredulity over Polo's sometimes fabulous stories, as well as a scholarly debate in recent times.
-Some have questioned whether Marco had actually travelled to China or was just repeating stories that he had heard from other travellers.
+Some have questioned whether Marco had actually traveled to China or was just repeating stories that he had heard from other travelers.
 Economic historian Mark Elvin concludes that recent work "demonstrates by specific example the ultimately overwhelming probability of the broad authenticity" of Polo's account, and that the book is, "in essence, authentic, and, when used with care, in broad terms to be trusted as a serious though obviously not always final, witness."

 History

 The source of the title Il Milione is debated.
 One view is it comes from the Polo family's use of the name Emilione to distinguish themselves from the numerous other Venetian families bearing the name Polo.
 A more common view is that the name refers to medieval reception of the travelog, namely that it was full of "a million" lies.

-Modern assessments of the text usually consider it to be the record of an observant rather than imaginative or analytical traveller.
+Modern assessments of the text usually consider it to be the record of an observant rather than imaginative or analytical traveler.
 Marco Polo emerges as being curious and tolerant, and devoted to Kublai Khan and the dynasty that he served for two decades.
 The book is Polo's account of his travels to China, which he calls Cathay (north China) and Manji (south China).
 The Polo party left Venice in 1271.
 The journey took three years after which they arrived in Cathay as it was then called and met the grandson of Genghis Khan, Kublai Khan.
 They left China in late 1290 or early 1291 and were back in Venice in 1295.
 The tradition is that Polo dictated the book to a romance writer, Rustichello da Pisa, while in prison in Genoa between 1298 and 1299.
 Rustichello may have worked up his first Franco-Italian version from Marco's notes.
 The book was then named Devisement du Monde and Livres des Merveilles du Monde in French, and De Mirabilibus Mundi in Latin.